How Much Does Tree Trimming Cost?

 Trees damaged by storms or ravaged by disease or pests can pose a safety concern.
 Trees encroaching on power lines also pose a risk.
 Any broken or damaged limbs should be trimmed before they cause a serious problem by falling onto a house, a fence, a car, or worse.
 But even a limb that has grown too close to a house or other structure (or droops onto the roof) can pose a safety concern and should come down.

-For optimal long-term health, a tree should be trimmed regularly.
+The cost to plant a tree is not the only expense included in having healthy, mature trees on a property.
+For optimal long-term health, a tree will need to be trimmed regularly.
 Trees can sustain damage from hail, high winds, drought, and other severe weather.
 Proper pruning and trimming promote health by removing damaged and diseased branches as well as sprouts and overgrowth.
 Excessive trimming, however, can further damage a tree’s health and may result in the need for tree removal.

 Because tree trimming is expensive, some homeowners consider doing it themselves to save money.
 If it’s a young tree with small branches that can easily be trimmed while standing on the ground, DIY is a viable option.
 But larger trees with bigger branches that are higher off the ground pose a different challenge and may be best left to the pros.
-Trees taller than 15 feet should be trimmed by a professional.
+“Safety is always a big concern when handling tree maintenance,” says Statham.
+“A good rule of thumb: If you would have to use a ladder to reach and remove tree limbs, or cut over your head, that tree is too big for you to remove safely… Some branches may look sturdy to an untrained person but, in fact, may be weak and vulnerable.”

-Not only do professionals have the proper tools to access the tree and trim it safely, but they also have the experience to drop cut limbs in safe areas.
+Not only do tree trimming companies have professional tree trimming equipment to access the tree and trim it safely, but they also have the experience to drop cut limbs safely.
 The biggest risk of injury from tree trimming comes from branches falling in unexpected directions.

 Professionals come prepared with the proper safety equipment as well as liability insurance to protect themselves and the homeowner from any accidents.
-DIYers will incur expenses in buying or renting equipment such as pruners or loppers ($30 to $50), ladder ($150 to $500), chain saw ($400 to $600), pole saw rental ($55 per day), hand saw ($16 to $25), safety equipment such as goggles and a hard hat, and more.
+DIYers will incur expenses in buying or renting equipment such as pruners or loppers ($30 to $50), ladder ($150 to $500), chainsaw ($400 to $600), pole saw ($55 per day), handsaw ($16 to $25), safety equipment such as goggles and a hard hat, and more.
 The costs can quickly mount up.

 Furthermore, DIYers don’t always know the proper place to trim branches.
-Cutting branches too short or leaving them too long can damage your tree.
-Sealing the cuts with paint or tar can negatively impact the health of your tree.
+Cutting branches too short or leaving them too long can damage the tree.
+Sealing the cuts with paint or tar can negatively impact the health of the tree.
 In the long run, addressing health issues caused by poor tree trimming can be more costly than paying a professional to trim the tree in the first place.
+Statham adds, “Hiring a certified arborist to maintain and care for your trees ensures long life, continued curb appeal, and value-enhancing benefits.
+They have a commitment to tree care, as well as working safely and ethically.”

 How to Save Money on Tree Trimming Cost

 Choosing to use a professional tree trimmer doesn’t have to mean breaking the bank.
-There are ways to save money.
+There are ways to save money, such as the following.

-- If your tree is infringing on a power line, call the power company; they often trim trees near power lines for free because it’s a safety issue.
+- Call the power company.
+If your tree is infringing on a power line, the power company may trim the tree for free because it’s a safety issue.

-- Routine maintenance helps avert many problems later: Water, mulch, and regular trimming ensure a healthy tree.
+- Don’t skip maintenance.
+Water, mulch, and regular trimming ensure a healthy tree.
+These all help avert many problems later.

 - Clean up the debris yourself.
-Save or sell some of it for firewood.
+You can also save or sell some of it for firewood.

-- Get multiple quotes so you know you’re getting the best possible price.
+- Get multiple quotes.
+This is the most effective way to know you’re getting the best possible price.

-- Ask about group discounts, either for multiple trees in one yard or trees on multiple properties in the same neighborhood.
+- Ask about group discounts.
+Some companies offer this option for multiple trees in one yard or trees on multiple properties in the same neighborhood.

-- Schedule tree trimming for the off-season.
-This season will vary depending on your location, but prices will generally be higher in the spring, summer, and early fall.
+- Wait for the offseason.
+This season will vary depending on your location, but prices will generally be higher in fall through the early spring.

-- Don’t attempt to do a large trimming job or full tree removal by yourself.
-You may spend more if you end up damaging your property or hurting yourself.
+- Don’t DIY.
+Attempting to do a large trimming job or full tree removal by yourself could be pricier than you bargained for if you end up damaging your property or hurting yourself.
+Also, homeowners insurance may cover professional tree removal if it was caused by a storm, but not if you do it yourself.

-If you’ve decided to hire a professional to trim your tree, get quotes from at least three professional companies.
-When you call, be prepared with questions to help you decide which is the right professional for you.
+After deciding to hire a professional to trim a tree, homeowners will want to get quotes from at least three professional companies.
+The following questions will help determine which professional is the best fit for the project.

 - How long will the job take to complete?